BatchClayderman/edge-of-stability/ORIGINAL_README.md

 ## Gradient Descent on Neural Networks Typically Occurs at the Edge of Stability

-Run `autoTest.py` to start testing automatically.
-This will walk through all the parameters and draw the related figures for the manuscript.

-Line 60 of ``gd.py`` is modified to automatically break down inf or nan.

-This repository is forked from [https://github.com/locuslab/edge-of-stability](https://github.com/locuslab/edge-of-stability).

 This repository contains source code for the ICLR 2021 paper [Gradient Descent on Neural Networks Typically Occurs at the Edge of Stability](https://openreview.net/forum?id=jh-rTtvkGeM) by Jeremy Cohen, Simran Kaur, Yuanzhi Li, Zico Kolter, and Ameet Talwalkar.